 - An evaluation or assessment which the division superintendent determines to indicate that the child is achieving an adequate level of educational growth and progress, including but not limited to:

 - An evaluation letter from a person licensed to teach in any state, or a person with a master's degree or higher in an academic discipline, having knowledge of the child's academic progress, stating that the child is achieving an adequate level of educational growth and progress; or

 - A report card or transcript from a community college or college, college distance learning program, or home-education correspondence school.

 You must contact your school division for additional information.
 However, contact information is available for all School Divisions in the Virginia School Directories.

-- Home Instruction Handbook – Information for Parents (PDF) – Revised July 1, 2017
+- Home Instruction Handbook – Information for Parents-This is a Word document.

 - Driver Education Information – Description of correspondence course approval process and related forms